 Join the Mellon Philosophy as a Way of Life Project!

 Many traditions in philosophy have aimed at helping individuals think more deeply and rigorously about the good life.
-Notre Dame and the Andrew Mellon Foundation are partnering with universities across the country to imagine new and higher impact ways to introduce students to these traditions.
+Notre Dame and The Andrew W. Mellon Foundation are partnering with universities across the country to imagine new and higher impact ways to introduce students to these traditions.
 We are building a network of faculty from a wide range of institutions committed to:

 Developing assignments that help students to connect philosophical arguments with their own day-to-day decision-making;